ibouroum/ibouroum/README.md

 </div>

-**Currently I am actively looking for a new opportunity.**

-- 🔭 I have a Master's degree in Big Data and cloud computing
-- 🌱 I'm currently studying at 1337 School
-- 👯 I am a web developer specializing in JavaScript frameworks.
+** Frontend Developer **
+- Passionate frontend developer with a Master’s degree in Big Data and a certification from 1337 School (42 Network), where I built strong programming skills—from system-level foundations (C, PHP, JavaScript) to advanced frameworks (React.js, Node.js, Express.js).
+- With over 3 years of experience in the banking sector, I design high-performance applications while adhering to Clean Code and DRY principles.**
 - 🥅 Passionate about the world of the web and new technologies.
 - Self-taught
 - Teamwork
 - Analytical skills
-- Strict

 ### Languages and Tools: